noahehall/multicloud/providers/aws/services/app-integration/eventbridge.md

 ## integrations

+### cloudwatch

+- when metrics are logged to cloudwatch, an Event can be configured to deliver near real-time streams that describe changes in aws resources
+- you create an event in order to perform an action when that event occurs

 ### Backup

 - Backup sends events to EventBridge in a best-effort manner every 5 minutes.
 - EventBridge tracks more changes than the Backup notification API, including changes to backup vaults, copy job state, Region settings, and the number of cold or warm recovery points.

+### EBS

+- EBS sends notifications to Amazon EventBridge for a variety of changes to the volume, snapshot, and encryption status
+- establish rules that trigger programmatic actions in response to a change in volume, snapshot, or encryption key state
+- important events
+  - createVolume
+  - deleteVolume
+  - {re}attachVolume
+- common events
+  - modifyVolume, createSnapshot, createSnapshots, copySnapshot, shareSnapshot